sloweax/ipseq/README.md

             exclude reserved cidrs

     -x, --expand-seq <SIZE>
-            if total number of possible ips in sequence is less or equal than SIZE, expand them as individual IPv4/IPv6
+            if total number of possible ips in exclude sequence is less or equal than SIZE, expand them as individual IPv4/IPv6

     <SEQ>...
             IPv4 | IPv6 | CIDRv4 | CIDRv6